robertsatya/eudyptula/task1/README.md

 Remember to use your ID assigned in the Subject: line when responding to this task, so that I can figure out who to attribute it to.
 You can just respond to the task with the answers and all should be fine.

-If you forgot, your id is "325dcb6e9cfe".
-But of course you have not forgotten that yet, you are better than that.